 Ahhh those backpacking trips.
 Only you and your backpack (and maybe a partner), ready to go wherever your mood and desires take you.
 Pure freedom.
 And it’s true, once you have experienced this, it’s really hard to go back to conventional travel.

 However, if backpacking can look very care-free on the outside, it doesn’t mean that such a trip shouldn’t be prepared.
 And that’s probably why you are on this page!
 I have been backpacking for more than 10 years now, many times in solo.
-It taught me a thing or two about how to prepare for an independant trip, what things to pay attention to and what you can skip.
+It taught me a thing or two about how to plan for a backpacking trip or any independant trip, what things to pay attention to and what you can skip.

 I am a big believer that a well prepared trip actually enables you to better enjoy this freedom during the trip, and keep a certain peace of mind.
 So what should you prepare exactly?
 What are the things you should pay special attention to?
 I will share here how I go about it.